Ecosia: On internet search

-Ecosia, speaking in 2021, claims that each search removes 1 kg of CO_{2} from the atmosphere.
+Ecosia, in 2021, claimed that each search removes 1 kg of CO_{2} from the atmosphere.

 In January 2023, Ecosia handled 0.29% of European search requests, behind DuckDuckGo's 0.53%, Bing's 3.65%, and Google's 92.23%.
 As of 2024, Ecosia has handled 0.30% of European search requests and 0.09% of global search requests.

 On ESG

-Over time, Ecosia has supported various tree-planting initiatives.
+In 2017, it built its first solar plant.

-Ecosia uses 80% of its profits (47.1% of its income) from advertising revenue to support tree-planting projects.
+From 2019 to 2021, Ecosia used 80% of its profits from advertising revenue to support tree-planting projects.
+This made up 47.1% of its income.

 Ecosia is B Lab certified, having met its standards of accountability, sustainability, and performance.
-The company has been certified since April 2014.
+The company has been certified since April 2014, becoming the first German company to receive the certification.

 On tree-planting

 By July 2020, Ecosia had surpassed 100 million trees planted in total.

-In June 2022 Ecosia had passed 150 million trees planted.
+By June 2022, Ecosia had passed 150 million trees planted.
+By 2025, Ecosia had achieved its original goal of planting 230 million trees.
+Ecosia decided to diversify its climate investments beyond tree planting to areas like climate tech, renewable energy and protecting biodiversity.

+Ecosia devotes 80% of its profits to tree planting.

 In 2023, Ecosia also set up an incubator for regenerative agriculture, invested into climate tech solutions and diversified their search providers for an improved search experience.

-It was reported in the same month that Ecosia, on average, was able to fund a tree planting every 0.8 seconds – averaging 75 per minute or 108,000 per day – with the revenue it makes from advertising.

-As of 1 February 2024, the company claims to have planted more than 200 million trees since its inception.
+In 2024, new tree planting work was started in Togo, Madagascar, Vietnam and the Netherlands; other works also included rewetting dried peatlands in Germany and creating firebreaks in southern France.